BitmasterXor/BitmasterXor/README.md

 - 👀 I’m interested in Ethical Computer Hacking and IT Security Research
 - 🌱 I’m currently learning and have been Learning the Delphi Programming Language for well over 10+ years now.
 - 💞️ I’m looking to collaborate on IT Security Projects (But only using native programming Languages)
-- 📫 How to reach me | I have a Discord: BitmasterXor#0984
+- 📫 How to reach me | I have a Discord: BitmasterXor#0984 Or just my Discord Name: BitmasterXor

 <!---
 BitmasterXor/BitmasterXor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.